John F. Kennedy: Commanding PT-109 and PT-59

 In April 1943, Kennedy was assigned to Motor Torpedo Squadron TWO, and on April 24 he took command of PT-109, then based on Tulagi Island in the Solomons.
 On the night of August 1–2, in support of the New Georgia campaign, PT-109 and fourteen other PTs were ordered to block or repel four Japanese destroyers and floatplanes carrying food, supplies, and 900 Japanese soldiers to the Vila Plantation garrison on the southern tip of the Solomon's Kolombangara Island.
 Intelligence had been sent to Kennedy's commander, Thomas G. Warfield, who, as a result, was expecting the arrival of the large Japanese naval force that would pass on the evening of August 1.
 Of the 24 torpedoes fired that night by eight of the American PTs, not one hit the Japanese convoy.
-On that moonless night, Kennedy spotted a Japanese destroyer heading north on its return from the base of Kolombangara around 2:00 a.m., and attempted to turn to attack, when PT-109 was suddenly rammed at an angle and cut in half by the destroyer Amagiri, killing two PT-109 crew members.
+On that moonless night, Kennedy spotted a Japanese destroyer heading north on its return from the base of Kolombangara around 2:00 am, and attempted to turn to attack, when PT-109 was suddenly rammed at an angle and cut in half by the destroyer Amagiri, killing two PT-109 crew members.
 (Note: After the war, Kennedy contacted the captain of the Amagiri, Kohei Hanami, and formed a friendship with him.
 Hanami later supported Kennedy's election campaign.)
 Avoiding surrender, the remaining crew swam toward Plum Pudding Island, 3.5 miles (5.6 km) southwest of the remains of PT-109, on August 2.
 Despite re-injuring his back in the collision, Kennedy towed a badly burned crewman named Patrick McMahon to the island with a life jacket strap clenched between his teeth.
 From there, Kennedy and his subordinate, Ensign George Ross, made forays through the coral islands, searching for help.
 When they encountered an English-speaking native with a canoe, Kennedy carved his location on a coconut shell and requested a boat rescue.
 Seven days after the collision, with the coconut message delivered, the PT-109 crew was rescued.